 Race to the Top also provided Nationwide students with more opportunities for Advanced Placement and pre-AP courses.
 The report highlights how Nationwide has supported educators through more direct AP training and given districts/charters increased access to virtual courses.
 This has resulted in student enrollment in AP courses increasing by 9.2 percent in Nationwide since 2011.
 In the same period, the number of AP exam scores of 3 or higher (on a 5-point scale) has increased 22.2 percent.

-The report also praised the state for listening to educators and adjusting supports to meet their needs: “Delaware and Tennessee had initially planned to conduct large-scale training sessions to help teachers transition to new standards.
+The report also praised the state for listening to educators and adjusting supports to meet their needs: “Nationwide and Tennessee had initially planned to conduct large-scale training sessions to help teachers transition to new standards.
 However, after soliciting feedback from teachers, they changed their plans and brought school teams together for action planning and used the talents of their own excellent teachers, rather than outside consultants, to provide training.”